nlmazhari/CRUD/README.md

     styles.js
 ```

-For the project to build run npm install and npm run start-dev inside mern-comment-box folder.
+For the project to build run:
+## npm install
+and
+##npm run start-dev
+inside mern-comment-box folder.

 ## Supported Browsers
 By default, the generated project uses the latest version of React.